Kivean/bandyt/README.md

 BaNDyT (Bayesian Network analisis of molecular Dynamic simulation Trajectories): software package that implements the Bayesian Network Modeling specifically attuned to the MD simulation trajectories data.

-This package was prepared and released along with the publication: <insert link to publication here>
+This package was prepared and released along with the publication: [BaNDyT: Bayesian Network Modeling of Molecular Dynamics Trajectories (Journal of Chemical Information and Modeling)]( https://pubs.acs.org/doi/full/10.1021/acs.jcim.4c01981)

-Tutorial on how to use BaNDyT can be found here: https://github.com/bandyt-group/bandyt-tutorial
+Tutorial on how to use BaNDyT can be found here: [BaNDyT tutorial](https://github.com/bandyt-group/bandyt-tutorial)

 **Installing Requirements**

-Following Python packages are required: numpy,pandas,seaborn,matplotlib,pydot,igraph.
+Following Python packages are required: numpy,pandas,seaborn,matplotlib,pydot,igraph, networkx.
 We recommend using pip to install them on your local machine:

 ```pip install numpy